Latest Breast Cancer Treatments: Modern Advances, Targeted Therapies & Future Innovations

 Cold Cap Therapy

 One highly positive change in patient comfort, cold cap therapy is a scalp cooling during chemotherapy that limits blood flow to the area and lessens the rate of hair loss.
-This practice dates to 2025, when it was almost everywhere, with good coverage from treatment centers, making it easy for clients to keep up their self-esteem during the therapy.
+This practice is now widely available in many treatment centers, helping patients maintain confidence and emotional well-being during therapy.

 5. Targeted Therapy: The Game-Changer